 • Canadian Language Benchmark (CLB) level 7 or higher for English, or Niveau de compétence linguistique canadien (NCLC) level 7 for French.

-For example, if you are applying with English, a CLB 7 would require:
+For example, if you are applying with English, a minimum CLB 7 would require:

 • Listening: 6